npbreland/SQLator/README.md

 `SELECT * FROM students`

+## Limitations and suggested fixes/workarounds

+### Schemas
+The AI is not magic, so its resolution skills will be hampered if your schemas are not set up well.
+For best results, I recommend setting up foreign keys where applicable and adding comments to your columns, especially where their meaning is not straightforward.
+These two steps should aid the AI, just like it would aid a human.

+### Token maxes
+Language models have a maximum number of tokens that can be supplied.
+GPT-3.5-turbo accepts up to 4,096 tokens.
+This may mean that for large schema aggregates you run out of tokens in your prompt.
+GPT-4 can handle much more, so definitely try it out if you have access.
+I am planning to improve the tool to reduce this problem, perhaps by shortening the schema readouts to only the information that is absolutely needed by the language model, and/or allowing the user to specify the tables they want to include in SQLator's scope.

+### Complex queries
+SQLator is surprisingly powerful even with just GPT-3.5-turbo.
+However, I have noticed that it becomes less reliable the more complex queries become.
+You may be able to improve its resolution abilities by passing in additional information about your data to the `$additional_prompt` parameter in the SQLator constructor.
+If you have access to GPT-4, you may see a great improvement in its abilities.

 ## Error handling

 Currently I have defined three different exceptions that you may catch and handle